dasanchez/dasanchez.github.io/posts/08_Digitize_Model.md

 ### Lessons learned

-1. That <$200 piece of software you keep frowning your nose at is actually quite powerful!
+1. That <$200 piece of software you keep turning your nose up at is actually quite powerful!
 2. Be mindful to produce good quality source material when you know you have a long workflow or process ahead of you.
 I had to make three clay models to get to the point where I wouldn't have to spend weeks finessing the resulting 3D model.
 3. Clay shrinks...a lot!
 Don't wait too long to capture your geometry or you'll see some warping.